chhjel/HealthCheck/README.md

   * Dependency resolver override (must be configured for .NET Core).
   * Types and namespaces ignored in data serialization.
   * Current request IP resolver logic override.

+## Troubleshootiung errors

+If something doesn't work as expected it might be a silenced internal exception.
+To handle such exceptions subscribe to `HCGlobalConfig.OnExceptionEvent` and handle as needed.